SarahAvery/fete-api/README.md

 Create a database with the command `CREATE DATABASE finals_development;`.

-# THIS NEEDS TO BE FIXED

-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+Create a `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost